 - Zinc stearate

-- Stearic acid etc.
+- Stearic acid, etc.

 It is generally a feed supplement.
-It is used in the manufacturing of veterinary products as well as in the process of synthesis of micro nutrients.
+It is used in the manufacturing of veterinary products as well as in the process of synthesis of micronutrients.
 It increases the durability and strength of rubber by linking together the rubber polymers & is used in the manufacture of seven grades of rubber and is used in the making of transparent rubber products.

 It is an “activator” for rubber vulcanization by sulfur and accelerators.
-As discovered in the early days of vulcanization, zinc has a beneficial effect on the reaction of the sulfur with the polyolefin.
+As discovered in the early days of vulcanization, zinc has a beneficial effect on the reaction of sulfur with polyolefin.
 The stearate is a form of zinc that is highly soluble in the non-polar medium of the polyolefins.